saklani/wafer-connect/static/documentation/02-themes.md

-`wafer-connect` offers built-in light and dark themes.

-The built-in themes can be customized in the following way:
+The themes can be customized in the following way:

 ```html
 <script>